 SUNY Transfer Credit Appeal Process

-If you still do not agree with your campus’ decision, or you have not received a response in 15 business days, you may appeal to the SUNY System Provost.
-You can submit the appeal by filling out the student appeal form http://system.suny.edu/academic-affairs/student-mobility/student-transfer-appeal-process/.
+If you still do not agree with your campus’ decision or you have not received a response within 15 business days, you may appeal to the SUNY System Provost by filling out the student appeal form.
+The necessary forms can also be accessed at the SUNY Provost’s website.